 Where: Mary Street/ Moore Street/ North Earl Street, Dublin 1

-Talk about all-day breakfast and you simply cannot skip Ann’s bakery.
+Talk about all-day breakfast and you simply cannot skip Ann’s bakery (one of Dublin's many bakeries).
 With a diverse menu that appeals to everyone from students to office-goers, this is your quintessential breakfast place in Dublin.